TomVickers/Arduino2keypad/README.md

 # Arduino2keypad
-Code to interface a 6160 alarm keypad with an Arduino.
+This repository contains code to interface a 6160 alarm keypad with an Arduino.
 If you are interested in using a 6160 alarm keypad (commonly found connected to a variety of Honeywell alarm systems like the Vista-20p), this code may be useful to you.

 As with most things in life, my work on this is simply an extension of the work by others.
 I found Mark Kimsal's website (http://getatanc.com/) and github repository (https://github.com/TANC-security/keypad-firmware) very helpful.
 Most of what you will find here, I found first on his pages.
 I have extended it a bit, and worked out some details of communicating directly with the keypad (his task involved talking to the alarm as a keypad).

+The doc directory contains notes, circuit diagrams, etc.  If you find something is wrong (or learn something new), please let me know and I will try to update them as we learn more about this device.

+The ArduinoProj directory contains the Arduino project named USB2keybus.
+I build it using Arduino software (version 1.8.5) on a Mega 2560.
+It will probably run on other Arduino with a minor changes.
+You will notice that the project uses a modified version of the SoftwareSerial lib.
+All the modifications are marked with the comment NON_STANDARD (in case you want to port these changes to a different version of SoftwareSerial).

---------------- NOTE: Very Beta non-functional code ------------------------
+--------------- NOTE: Very Beta semi-functional code ------------------------

-Not ready for prime time yet, uploading a work in progress.
-This note will be removed once this closer to something usable.

-Updated
+The code is very beta.
+It will drive a couple of messages to the 6160 panel, but not much more.
+My plan is to use the arduino as a bi-directional parser between standard USB serial at 115200 and keybus protocol at 4800.

+Thanks
+Tom